Skip to content

 Standard installation.
 Ensure Homebrew is installed for x86_64 architecture.

-This configuration is optimised for macOS but should work on Linux with modifications:
+This configuration should work on other Linux distributions with modifications:

 Next Steps